 Tangible property repair safe harbors.
 A business that has made repairs to tangible property, such as buildings, machinery, equipment and vehicles, can expense those costs and take an immediate deduction.
 But costs incurred to acquire, produce or improve tangible property must be depreciated.
-Final IRS regulations released in late 2013 distinguish between repairs and improvements can be difficult.
+Distinguishing between repairs and improvements can be difficult.
 Fortunately, some IRS safe harbors can help: 1) the routine maintenance safe harbor, 2) the small business safe harbor, or 3) the de minimis safe harbor.
 The rules are complex, so contact your tax advisor for details.

 Cost segregation study.
 If you’ve recently purchased or built a building or are remodeling existing space, consider a cost segregation study.
 It identifies property components and related costs that can be depreciated much faster and dramatically increase your current deductions.
 Typical assets that qualify include decorative fixtures, security equipment, parking lots, landscaping and architectural fees allocated to qualifying property.
 See the Case Study "Cost segregation study can accelerate depreciation."

-The benefit of a cost segregation study may be limited in certain circumstances — for example, if the business is subject to the AMT or located in a state that doesn’t follow federal depreciation rules.
+The benefit of a cost segregation study may be limited in certain circumstances — for example, if the business is located in a state that doesn’t follow federal depreciation rules.

 Purchases of new or used vehicles may be eligible for Sec.
 179 expensing.
 However, many rules and limits apply.
 For example, the normal Sec.
 179 expensing limit generally applies to vehicles with a gross vehicle weight rating of more than 14,000 pounds.
 A $25,000 limit applies to vehicles (typically SUVs) rated at more than 6,000 pounds but no more than 14,000 pounds.

 Vehicles rated at 6,000 pounds or less don’t satisfy the SUV definition and thus are subject to the passenger vehicle limits.
 For passenger vehicles placed in service in 2017, the depreciation limit is $3,160.
 The amount that may be deducted under the combination of MACRS and Sec.
-179 rules for the first year is limited under the luxury auto rules to $11,160 for 2016.
+179 rules for the first year is limited to $11,160 for 2017.